devaansh100/LightXML/README.md

 # LightXML

-LightXML: Transformer with dynamic negative sampling for High-Performance Extreme Multi-label Text Classiﬁcation This repository was forked from https://github.com/kongds/LightXML.
+LightXML: Transformer with dynamic negative sampling for High-Performance Extreme Multi-label Text Classiﬁcation.
+This repository was forked from https://github.com/kongds/LightXML.
 The main branch has the added functionality of loading a model from checkpoint.
 The aim of this repository is to implement suggested improvements in the original LightXML model.

 ## Datasets
 LightXML uses the same dataset with AttentionXML and X-Transform.